AmigosKazz/AmigosKazz/README.md

 <p align="left">

 ### AmigosKazz
-I'm a little guy who always dreamed of becoming a web and game developer, and I'm really having fun exploring this fascinating field.
+I'm a little guy who always dreamed of becoming a great web and game programmer, and I'm thoroughly enjoying exploring this fascinating field.
 Every day I embark on new learning adventures because I love discovering new technologies and techniques to improve my skills.
 </p>
 <br>